PIECHS-Robotics/Tarpontron1cs-FRC8750/README.md

 ### Hi there 👋

+Hello, this account is for the Port Isabel High School Robotics teams: FRC 8750 - Tarpontron1cs and FTC 23956 Silver King Cyborgs.
+The teams are lead by Mr. Rincones.
+He teaches Math, Computer Science, and Cybersecurity.

 <!--
 **Tarpontron1cs-FRC8750/Tarpontron1cs-FRC8750** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.